GBLille/CASP16-CAPRI_MassiveFold_Data/README.md

 * [Citation](#citation)
 <!-- TOC -->

 MassiveFold data generated for the CASP16-CAPRI experiment and provided to all predictors for phase 2.
-All data are available for download on the french Recherche Data Gouv repository [here](https://entrepot.recherche.data.gouv.fr/dataverse/casp16mf).

 All targets are described on the CASP (Critical Assessment of Techniques for Protein Structure Prediction) website (https://predictioncenter.org/) and were generated with the collaboration of CAPRI (Critical Assessment of PRediction of Interactions)